AhmadRafiee/DevOps_Certification/web-service/nginx/ReadMe.md

   - `location /downloads/ { ... }`: This matches URIs that start with /downloads/.
   - `alias /var/www/files/;`: Specifies the directory to serve files from.
 Note that alias replaces the entire URI part.
   - `autoindex on;`: Enables automatic directory listing if no index file is found.
+  - `index index.html index.htm;`: This directive defines the index files that Nginx will look for when a directory is requested.

 **Denying Access**
 ```bash